bbalganjjm/natural_js/docs/implementation/m10-plan.md

 The fixed [100/1,000-row rerun](evidence/m10-binding-chromium.json) stayed inside every recorded M6 budget: at 1,000 rows, flat initial/rebind/edit/sort/filter medians were 13.1/14.7/0.7/2.7/1.8 ms and nested-auto medians were 37.2/43.6/1.1/7.4/4.9 ms. Its legacy 1.x comparison remains an architecture-level fixture, not an isolated algorithm score.[^m10-binding]

-The current unpublished local tarball has SHA-256 `3a6b8f030fda3443943befeb47aad3fa279b9f57e96755e5ae4ab0072286a111`.
-Installed JavaScript and TypeScript consumers passed, as did its browser-served CVC/Form/Grid consumer in Chromium, Firefox, and WebKit against that exact SHA.
-The 98-file dry-run package contains no `v1/`, jQuery, `docs/`, or demo files.
-This is a package-scope check for the current internal change; no npm publication or release tag occurred.
+The M10.2 unpublished local tarball had SHA-256 `3a6b8f030fda3443943befeb47aad3fa279b9f57e96755e5ae4ab0072286a111`.
+Installed JavaScript and TypeScript consumers and its browser-served CVC/Form/Grid consumer passed against that exact artifact in Chromium, Firefox, and WebKit.
+The M10.3 artifact and its same-hash consumer results are recorded below.
+No npm publication or release tag occurred.

 # Contract gates